mdagois/gca/README.md

 cgbconv tileset.png tilemap.png

 # Converting a tileset and two tilemaps.
-# The output files are tileset.chr, tileset.pal, tilemap_0.idx, tilemap_0.prm, tilemap_1.idx and tilemap_1.prm.
+# The output files are tileset.chr, tileset.pal, tilemap_0.idx, tilemap_0.prm,
+# tilemap_1.idx and tilemap_1.prm.
 gfxconv tileset.png tilemap_0.png tilemap_1.png
 ```

 The tileset PNG must be the first parameter.
 It is the only mandatory parameter.
-It should contain up to 512 tiles (excluding flipped versions).
+It can contain up to 512 tiles (256 for each VRAM bank).
 It is converted into two files: a CHR file containing tiles and a PAL file containing palettes.

 Any extra parameter after the tileset PNG is considered as a tilemap PNG.